Instant Pot White Bean Stew

 Prepare the stew:

 - Press the Saute button on the Instant Pot and select 6 minutes, then add the olive oil.
-When the oil is hot, add the onion and carrot and saute for 5 minutes till softened.
-Add the garlic and saute for 30 seconds.
+When the oil is hot, add the onion and carrot and cook for 5 minutes till softened.
+Add the garlic and red pepper flakes and cook 30 seconds longer.1 tablespoon extra virgin olive oil, 1 yellow onion, 2 medium carrots, 4 cloves garlic, 1/2 teaspoon red pepper flakes

 - Lock the lid in place and select the Beans/Chili button or Pressure mode for 20 minutes.
+Note that the Instant Pot will take 10-15 minutes to come to pressure before the stew begins cooking.
 When the stew has finished cooking, release the pressure slowly or quick release.
-If the beans need more time, select the Saute button and cook with the lid off for another 5 minutes or so.

 Notes